LadderSym: A Multimodal Interleaved Transformer for Music Practice Error Detection: Background and Related Work

-In this paper, we introduce a novel hybrid fusion approach that encourages alignment to be done via inter-stream alignment modules while decoupling the feature extraction of different modalities.
-Our design uses cross-attention but differs in topology from standard conditioning approaches.
-Typically, the pretrained encoder only sees the final output of the other modality.
-In contrast, we use cross-attention to enable asymmetric alignment across modalities before every transformer layer.
-This helps with comparison tasks like music error detection and may generalize to other fine-grained comparison problems.
-We discuss potential applications in \Cref{discussion}.
+In this paper, we introduce a novel hybrid fusion approach that encourages alignment to be handled by inter-stream alignment modules while decoupling feature extraction across modalities.
+Our design still uses cross-attention since it can be used to pass information between token streams of varying length with minimal impact on latency~\citep{jajal_token_2024, leonardis_lookupvit_2025}, but it diverges from two common hybrid strategies.
+First, unlike conditioning approaches such as CLIP~\citep{radford_learning_2021}, where interaction often occurs just once on a compressed, static vector, our model performs \emph{iterative, layer-wise cross-attention on the full sequence of features}.
+Second, this allows our architecture to \emph{implicitly learn a fine-grained temporal alignment}.
+This contrasts with hybrid temporal models that assume alignment \textit{a priori}, for instance by interleaving multimodal tokens at the input layer~\citep{xu_qwen25-omni_2025}.
+The resulting learned alignment mechanism is key for complex comparison tasks like music error detection and may generalize to other fine-grained comparison problems, as we discuss in \Cref{discussion}.